odedre/bookList/README.md

-BootApp - A list of books created in React js for a job interview at Herolo
+BookApp - A list of books created in React js for a job interview at Herolo

 To start:
 1. npm install